Understanding peacefulness through the world news

-The database offers various information for each event, such as the date, location, and the URL of the news article the event is found in.
-We use GDELT 1.0 database, which is updated on a daily basis.
-Therefore data are available at a daily, monthly, and yearly frequency.
-Historical data are also available since 1979 (see \cite{leetaru2013gdelt} for more details).
+The database offers various information for each event, such as the date, location, and the URL of the news article.
+We use GDELT 1.0 database, which is updated daily and contains historical data since 1979 \cite{leetaru2013gdelt}.

-In Fig. \ref{fig:news_example_USA} we present an example of the number of events related to engagement in political dissent, such as civilian demonstrations, derived from the GDELT news on the United States, from the middle of December 2020 to the middle of January 2021.
-We also present two examples of news articles published on the 6th and 7th of January.
-The plot depicts a noticeable rise in these events on the 6th of January 2021, the day of the ``Storming of the United States Capitol'', demonstrating that GDELT news can depict the worldwide sociopolitical and conflictual reality.

-For the prediction of GPI, we derive the GDELT variables (features).
-These variables correspond to the total number of events (No. events) of each GDELT category at country and monthly level.
-On average, the total number of variables per country is 87, varying from 25 to 141.
-This indicates that some event categories may not be present in the news of a country.
+For GPI prediction, we derive several variables from GDELT, corresponding to the total number of events (No. events) of each GDELT category at the country and monthly level.
+Some event categories may not be present in the news of a country.
+On average, the number of variables per country is 87, varying from 25 to 141.